The 3rd most popular snorkel dive spot in Mexico.

 To reach the snorkeling in Cancun by air, you will need to fly into Cancun International Airport (Aeropuerto de Cancun - CUN).
 Many of the high-end beach resorts have an airport shuttle van, otherwise it is recommended to take a taxi.
 Renting a car to drive around can be hazardous do to the potential for unwarranted police stops resulting in required immediate cash payments.

 Overall, Cancun is the 3rd most popular snorkel dive spot of all 40 snorkeling dives in Mexico.
-Several of the better snorkeling spots are nearby Cancun including Cozumel, Banco Chinchorro Biosphere Reserve, Riviera Maya, Isla Mujeres, Akumal, Puerto Morelos, Xel-Ha, .
+Several of the better snorkeling spots are nearby Cancun including Cozumel, Banco Chinchorro Biosphere Reserve, Riviera Maya, Isla Mujeres, Puerto Morelos and Xel-HaYal Ku Lagoon.